-All texts published in "Protection of the Cultural Heritage" are reviewed.
+All texts published in “Teka Committee of the Architecture, Town Planning and Landscape Studies” are reviewed.
 The journal uses the double-blind peer review method, which means that the author and reviewers do not know the identity of each other (before the review, information identifying the authors is removed from the paper).
 Reviewers are appointed by the editor.

 The review form is available here.

 - Reviewers are asked to respond to the request for review within the deadline indicated in the query (usually 7 days), regardless of whether they undertake to review the text or not.

 - Reviewers are asked to perform a review within the deadline indicated in the query (usually 21 days).

 - Reviewers are asked to confirm the absence of conflict of interest before starting a review.